-Line-transect surveys conducted by NMFS in the ETP began in 1974 using a combination of aircraft and ships.
+Line-transect surveys conducted in the ETP by the Southwest Fisheries Science Center (SWFSC) began in 1974 using a combination of aircraft and ships.
 Data collection procedures were refined each year and, by 1979, were close to current procedures.
 Large-scale ship surveys covering substantial parts of the ETP were carried out in 1979, 1980, 1982 and 1983, but the amount, distribution and timing of effort varied each year.
-Beginning in 1986 (Table 4-1), the surveys used a stratified random design covering the whole area at the same time of year, so this date is usually taken as the beginning of a consistent time series for estimates of abundance for the dolphin stocks of interest.
-These whole-area surveys were conducted annually during 1986-1990 and then, with a different stratification to reflect revised stock boundaries in 1998-2000, 2003 and 2006.
-Additional surveys were conducted in 1992, 1993, 2007, and 2009, but each of these had different objectives, provided limited coverage of the ETP and did not contribute to monitoring of the northeastern spotted and eastern spinner dolphins.
-The most recent ETP dolphin abundance estimates for 1986-2006 are presented in Gerrodette et al. (2008).
+Beginning in 1986, the surveys used a stratified random design covering the whole area at the same time of year, so this date is usually taken as the beginning of a consistent time-series for estimates of abundance for the dolphin stocks of interest.
+Such whole-area surveys were conducted annually from 1986-1990 and then, with a different stratification following a redefinition of stock boundaries, in 1998-2000, 2003 and 2006.
+Additional data were collected in 1992, 1993, 2007 and 2009, but these surveys were carried out for other purposes and did not cover the entire stock areas of the northeastern spotted and eastern spinner dolphins (see figures in Life History Data: Data for Stock Definition).
+The number of sightings of spotted, spinner, and common dolphins for each survey since 1986 is presented in Table 2-1.
+Detailed discussion of the NMFS line-transect survey design can be found in Buckland et al. (Background Document 2).